Reveal-Energy-Services/orchid-python-api/README-dev.md

     [final release](https://www.python.org/dev/peps/pep-0440/#final-releases) version identifier,
     - Comment out the `Development Status :: 4 - Beta` item.
     - Uncomment the `Development Status :: 5 Production/Stable` item.

+### Edit the version number in the release notes

+- Open the file `ReleaseNotes.md` for editing.
+- Copy the version identifier from `orchid/VERSION` to the version number for the release.

 ## Publish to TestPyPI